s0biesky/CITY-SKYLINE/README.md

 # CITY-SKYLINE
-City skyline that changes the time of the day based on the display width.
+A city skyline that dynamically shifts its time-of-day appearance in response to changes in display width.
+The objective of the project was to understand the functioning of CSS variables.